| The history of muffoletta breadFirst posted 3 July 2003 at 1840 GMTLast updated 26 July 2003 at 0022 GMT

 buy some meats, cheeses and olive salad.
 For lunch, the workers

+ate everything separately, as was their tradition.
 One day, the owner of the Central Grocery, Lupo Salvatore – himself a

 Sicilian immigrant -- made an agreement for the Sicilian baker to supply